open-component-model/ocm-spec/doc/specification/elements/README.md

 - [Artifacts](#artifacts) represent technical content.
 The appear in two different
   flavors:
   - [Sources](#sources) describe the sources a [component version](#component-versions)
-    has been composed/geerated from.
+    has been composed/generated from.
   - [Resources](#resources) describe the delivery artifacts contained in the [component version](#component-versions).
 - [References](#aggregation) describe the aggragation of other [component version](#component-versions).

-All those described element feature a common set of meta data consisting of of the [element identity](#identities) and [labels](#labels), which can be used to attach formalized information, which is not defined the open component model.
+All those described elements feature a common set of metadata consisting of the [element identity](#identities) and [labels](#labels), which can be used to attach formalized information, which is not defined the open component model.

 ### Artifacts